BambooFlower/Simple-Scripts/README.md

 # Simple-Scripts

-A repository containing simple scripts I have used in the past
+A repository containing simple scripts I have used in the past, I sweat so that you don't have to